Peppol Country Guide · France

 DGFiP official pilot launched.
 Voluntary testing open

-MANDATORY — Large companies and ETIs.
+MANDATORY — Large and very large companies.
 Issue and receive e-invoices

 All VAT-registered businesses — full mandate